-Breadth-First Search
+Breadth-First Search and the Kevin Bacon Problem

 Lab Objective: Graph theory has many practical applications.
 A graph may represent a complex system or network, and analyzing the graph often reveals critical information about the network.
 In this lab we learn to store graphs as adjacency dictionaries, implement a breadth-first search to identify the shortest path between two nodes, then use the NetworkX package to solve the so-called "Kevin Bacon problem."